-Feature Description Keil Studio Log out button Logs you out of Keil Studio.
-GitHub Connect to GitHub and Disconnect GitHub account buttons Connect or disconnect your GitHub account with Keil Studio.
+Feature Description Keil Studio Cloud Log out button Logs you out of Keil Studio Cloud.
+GitHub Connect to GitHub and Disconnect GitHub account buttons Connect or disconnect your GitHub account with Keil Studio Cloud.
 For more information, see Set credentials for GitHub.
-UX research program switch Opt-in (consent to being contacted by Arm) or opt out (do not consent to being contacted by Arm) of the Keil Studio UX research program.
+UX research program switch Opt-in (consent to being contacted by Arm) or opt out (do not consent to being contacted by Arm) of the Keil Studio Cloud UX research program.

-Disconnecting your GitHub account using the Disconnect GitHub account button does not remove the Keil Studio application from your list of authenticated GitHub applications.
+Disconnecting your GitHub account using the Disconnect GitHub account button does not remove the Keil Studio Cloud application from your list of authenticated GitHub applications.
 You can manage your authenticated GitHub applications from your account settings in GitHub.

-5. Farewell Mbed Online Compiler, hello Keil Studio!
+5. Farewell Mbed Online Compiler, hello Keil Studio Cloud!

-Read this chapter to get up to speed with Mbed development in Keil Studio.
+Get up to speed with Mbed development in Keil Studio Cloud.

-5.1 Meet Keil Studio, Arm's next generation online IDE
+5.1 Meet Keil Studio Cloud, Arm's next generation online IDE

-Like the Online Compiler, Keil Studio is a browser-based IDE.
-All you need to get access to Keil Studio and a dedicated workspace is an Mbed account or an Arm account.
-If you do not already have an account, you can create an Arm account directly from the Keil Studio Log in page.
+Like the Mbed Online Compiler, Keil Studio Cloud is a browser-based IDE.
+All you need to get access to Keil Studio Cloud and a dedicated workspace is an Mbed account or an Arm account.
+If you do not already have an account, you can create an Arm account directly from the Keil Studio Cloud Log in page.